mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-RStudio-introduction.md

 #layout: post
 title: An Introduction to RStudio
 subtitle: Getting started with R and RStudio
-excerpt: "In this guide I'm going to show you how to get familiar with the very basics of RStudio itself as a complete beginner."
+excerpt: "Introduction to familiarize you with the very basics of RStudio itself as a complete beginner."
 header:
   overlay_image: /img/posts/2022-08-09-RStudio-introduction/R-project-demo-1.PNG
   overlay_filter: rgba(0, 0, 0, 0.8)